binxio/blog-serverless-battleship/README.md

     - all the shots fired (requests) using the format above,
     - all the 'you-got-hit' (handled messages), using the format above

+## Determine winners
+The winner is the one who shot the most bullets and had the most hits.
+In the next blog we will determine who is the winner using data analytics.

 ## Teams
 The following teams are formed: